JohnZonneveld/johnzonneveld.github.io/_posts/TQSL install issue win11.md

+---
+layout: post
+title: "Unable to install TQSL2.8.2 on Win11 Pro"
+---

 Unable to install TQSL2.8.2 on Win11 Pro

 Was unable to install tqsl on my new to me Dell Latitude 7410 with Win11Pro.
 Rightclick on file didn't show 'install as Administrator'.